Vishnu-CIE-Interview/URL-Lookup-API/README.md

 ### Database server

 The MySQL database contains the URL categorization based on malware types.

+The data dump provided contains URL lookup malware categorization for 12500+ URLs publicly available.

+The URLs are categorized as 'Benign', 'Malware', 'Spyware', 'Adware', 'Ransomware', 'Phishing'.
+Unresolved URL lookups will be returned as 'Uncategorized'.
+This froms the backend datastore for the URL Lookup API service.

-The schema for the database is available in the file mysql_database_schema.sql.
+The schema for the database is available in the file **mysql_database_schema.sql** and the data dump containing the categorization of 12500+ URLs is available in the file **url-lookup-datadump.sql**.

 The database server should be accessible and routable to the main API server.
 MySQL service should be installed on the Linux machine.
 If the server is Debian/Ubuntu based, MySQL service can be installed as follows:

 ```console
 $sudo apt-get install mysql-server